davidokeyode/azure-prismacloud-workshop/walkthroughs/3-jira-integration.md

 >* Create a JIRA notification template in your Prisma Cloud account
 >* Create an alert rule in Prisma Cloud to raise tasks in JIRA
 ## Prepare JIRA for integration
->* In order to complete this process, the account needs to be have administrative privileges in JIRA
+>* In order to integrate Prisma Cloud with JIRA, we need to create a Prisma Cloud Application link in JIRA.
+This process requires an account that has administrative privileges in JIRA.
-* Create Prisma Cloud Application link in JIRA

-1. Open a web browser tab and go to the [JIRA Sign-In Page](https://id.atlassian.com/login)
->* Sign in with your JIRA credentials
+1. Open a web browser tab and go to the [JIRA Sign-In Page](https://id.atlassian.com/login) and sign in with your JIRA credentials.

-2. In the top right corner, click on **`Settings`** → **`Products`**
+2. In the top right corner, click on the **`Settings`** icon → **`Products`**

 ![jira-products](../images/3-jira-products.png)

 3. In the **Configure Application Links** window, enter your Prisma Cloud console URL and click **`Create new link`**
 >* You can get a full list of the console URLs [from this document](https://docs.paloaltonetworks.com/prisma/prisma-cloud/prisma-cloud-admin/get-started-with-prisma-cloud/access-prisma-cloud.html)
->* Make sure you use your console URL.
+>* Make sure you use your console URL for your Prisma cloud tenant.

 ![jira-app-link](../images/3-jira-app-link.png)

 4. Disregard the message about **`No response was received`** and click **`Continue`**